iotshaman/shaman-website-compiler/README.md

 }
 ```

-#### Compilation
+### Compilation

 To compile the application we want to pass the configuration variable (see above for specs) into the compiler factory.
-This will return on the compiler object, which has an iterface like:
+This will return a compiler object, which has an iterface like:

 ```javascript
 interface ShamanWebsiteCompiler {